AbdulsalamR/MySQL-8.0-Docker/0x15-file_io/README.md

-function that appends text at the end
+program that copies the content of a file